goliaro/moe_inference/docs/fairseq_moe.md

 # Fairseq MoE

+This document contains an analysis of what we discovered when it comes to the design, implementation, and performance of the Fairseq inference framework

-## Parallelism
+## Parallelism in Fairseq MoE (inference)

 Fairseq by default uses data parallelism only; model parallelism is supported by passing a `model_parallelism_size` parameter greater than 1.
 Model parallel is implemented using Megatron, in particular, the framework loads Megatron as a submodule using [this fork](https://github.com/ngoyal2707/Megatron-LM) (branch `fairseq`).

-## Model architecture
+## Synchronization/communication collectives

-The Fairseq MoE model created when loading the MoE 15B checkpoint has essentially a GPT structure, with 12 `TransformerDecoderLayers` where a MoE is inserted in every other layer.
-No encoder layer is used.
-Each MoE has a Top 2 gating function and 128 experts.
+TODO: figure out what synchronization collectives are used.
+Eg: SPMD, gang-scheduling, MPMD, etc...?

+## Profiling & Benchmarking Evaluation

+So far, we have evaluated Fairseq using the [fairseq_cli/eval_lm.py](https://github.com/gabrieleoliaro/fairseq/blob/moe/fairseq_cli/eval_lm.py) script from the `fairseq` repository (branch `moe`).
+The original purpose of the script was to evaluate the accuracy of a language model trained with Fairseq.
+To do so, the script needs to perform inference for each input sample.
+In the future, we will likely need to modify/extend the script to focus more on throughput/accuracy benchmarking, but right now we are just trying to identify the bottlenecks of the system.
+In addition to `eval_lm.py`, `fairseq` also comes with other inference scripts, such as [fairseq_cli/generate.py](https://github.com/gabrieleoliaro/fairseq/blob/moe/fairseq_cli/generate.py).
+In the future, we may also want to compare `eval_lm.py` with `generate.py`, and figure out which script is best to use for our purposes.

+### `eval_lm.py` configs

-For the language modeling task (default task for the eval_lm script), the model configs (which determine the model type/structure) are as follows:
+For the language modeling task (default task for the eval_lm script), the configs are available below:

 <details>
-<summary>Toggle here </summary>
+<summary>**model configs** (which determine the model type/structure) </summary>
 <br>

 ```